-Feedstocks from Annex IX (RED II) are considered a higher risk for auditing as they may have an enhanced value on the market compared with other feedstocks.
+Feedstocks from Annex IX (RED III) are considered a higher risk for auditing as they may have an enhanced value on the market compared with other feedstocks.

+Raw materials listed in Annex IV of Implementing Regulation 2022/996 are automatically classified as waste or residues, regardless of their country of origin.
-For materials not listed in Annex IV of the Implementing regulation (EU) 2022/996, and in the case that the material is sourced in the EU, then relevant national legislation in the country of origin applies.
-Relevant national legislation can also be applied if the material is sourced in a third country whose legislation is aligned with the EU.

-In all other cases, the classification of the raw material consignments shall be determined using procedures established by the voluntary scheme, including decision trees (see annex 10.4).
+For materials not listed in Annex IV:

+- If sourced in the EU, the relevant national legislation of the country of origin applies. - If sourced from a third country with legislation aligned with the EU, the relevant national legislation may also be applied. - In all other cases, classification must follow the decision tree. (see annex 10.4).